ckamps/2232-defiance/content/04-main-level.md

 |**Ceiling fan**|Casablanca Panama fan with smart switch|
 {.table .table-striped}

-## Primary Bedroom
+## Primary bedroom

-Spacious n x n primary bedroom has an adjoining n x n sitting area with expansive windows overlooking the lower land, iron bridge, and creek and river valleys.
+Spacious primary bedroom has an adjoining sitting area with expansive windows overlooking the lower land, iron bridge, and creek and river valleys.

 | | |
 |-|-|